Dolores Cacuango

-Dolores Cacuango (26 October 1881, Pesillo, Cayambe, Ecuador – 23 April 1971, Yanahuayco), also known as Mamá Doloreс, was a pioneer in the fight for indigenous and farmers rights in Ecuador.
+Dolores Cacuango (26 October 1881 - 23 April 1971), also known as Mamá Doloreс, was a pioneer in the fight for indigenous and farmers rights in Ecuador.
 She stood out in the political arena and was one of the first activists of Ecuadorian feminism, between the 1930s and 1960s.
 She founded the Federación Ecuatoriana de Indios (FEI) in 1944 with the help of Ecuador's Communist Party.

 Biography

 Dolores Cacuango was born in 1881 in San Pablo Urco on the Pesillo Hacienda near Cayambe, Ecuador, of parents of indigenous heritage.
 Her parents were peons, who worked in haciendas as unpaid laborers.
 Growing up, she had no access to education due to lack of resources.
 At the age of fifteen, she worked for the owner of the hacienda as a domestic servant and was struck by the disparity between the living conditions of the landlords and the peons.

 Dolores never learned how to read or write.
 She learned Spanish in Quito, where she worked as a housemaid at a young age.

 During her political life, she led many rebellions against the systemic abuse of the owners of haciendas (hacendados) and their administrators.
 She was a key figure in the indigenous struggle leading towards the Land Reform law in Ecuador, which was promulgated in October 1973.
 She had also promoted the foundation of bilingual schools; in 1946 she founded the first school of its kind in Ecuador, which taught in both Quechua and Spanish.

 One of the political influences of Caucango was an indigenous man called Juan Albamocho, who was a beggar.
 He used to sit near a lawyer's office while eavesdropping on their conversations, which led to him reporting the creation of a law protecting indigenous people to his local community in Cayambe.
 This prompted them to start using the law to defend themselves from the abuse of landowners and the church.

 In 1927, she married Luis Catucuamba.
 They lived in Yanahuayco, near Cayambe.
 The couple had nine children, eight of which died at a young age.
 The cause of death was bowel disease due to the lack of hygiene and sanitation in the area.
 The only child who lived to adulthood was Luis Catucuamba, who became an indigenous teacher in his homeland in 1946.

 In 1971, Dolores died.
 During her last years, she became paraplegic and lost a significant amount of weight, making her unable to visit local communities and organizations.